CloudQuery News

 - Post your results and claim your swag

-Getting Started: Syncing from S3 #
+Getting Started Syncing from Postgres #

 Step 1: Install CloudQuery CLI

-Download from CloudQuery.io/download
+Download from cloudquery.io/download

 Step 2: Create your config file